atesgoral/magnetiq/index.md

 ## Talks

 I'm not really an active public speaker.
 I've only given a few talks in the past.
-Here are the slides for those talks.

 ### Dweet Player